MalifaciousGames/Mali-s-Macros/drag-drop-macro/drag-drop-macro.md

 ### Item type ###

-The first property of both `drag` and `drop` elements is there type.
+The first property of both `drag` and `drop` elements is their type.
 Draggable elements can only be dropped in containers which share their own type.
 Type-less (not supplied, or empty string) containers accept any draggable, type-less draggables can be dropped anywhere.

 ```html